 Pavement Ratings Show Condition of Roads in Northwest Michigan

-Staff from county road commissions, the Michigan Department of Transportation, and Networks Northwest drove on over 2,800 miles of federal-aid-eligible roads in the 10-county region in 2019 to complete the Pavement Surface Evaluation and Rating (PASER).
+Staff from county road commissions, the Michigan Department of Transportation, and Networks Northwest drove on over 2,500 miles of federal-aid-eligible roads in the 10-county region in 2022 to complete the Pavement Surface Evaluation and Rating (PASER).
 Federal-aid-eligible roads are defined as highways on the Federal-aid highway system and all other public roads not classified as local roads or rural minor collectors.

-Good ratings are typically newly constructed or recently seal coated roads that require only routine maintenance such as street sweeping, drainage clearing, shoulder grading, and crack sealing.
-Roads with a fair rating can be managed with preventive maintenance measures that address pavement problems before structural integrity is severally impacted.
+Good ratings are typically newly constructed or recently sealed coated roads that require only routine maintenance such as street sweeping, drainage clearing, shoulder grading, and crack sealing.
+Roads with a fair rating can be managed with preventive maintenance measures that address pavement problems before structural integrity is severely impacted.
 Doing so protects the pavement structure, slows deterioration and corrects pavement surface deficiencies.
 Poorly rated roads require structural improvements like resurfacing or major reconstruction.
 Alligator cracking and road rutting are common examples of the roads structure failing.

 PASER maps for each of the region’s 10 counties are available on the Networks Northwest website at, nwm.org/paser.
 More details on PASER can be found on the Michigan Transportation Asset Management Council’s website, michigan.gov/mic/tamc.

 The professionals at Networks Northwest help our City Council, Planning Commission, and staff make thoughtful decisions to ensure our community is sustainable and resilient for many years to come.